 As a rule, the Board of Directors meets about six to seven times a year (usually at least once per quarter).
 Additional meetings or conference calls are held as and when necessary.
-The Board of Directors held 8 meetings during fiscal year 2019, of which 1 was held as a telephone conference.
-The meetings of the Board of Directors usually lasted about 4 hours.
+The Board of Directors held 15 meetings during fiscal year 2020.
+Due to the COVID-19 pandemic and related travel restrictions in fiscal year 2020, the Board of Directors held 2 of these meetings as physical meetings and 13 as video conference meetings.
+These meetings of the Board of Directors lasted about 4 hours.
 The Chairman determines the agenda and items to be discussed at the Board meetings.
 All members of the Board of Directors can request to add further items on the agenda.

-The Group CEO, the CFO, the Deputy Group CEO and the Group General Counsel, also acting as Secretary to the Board, attend the meetings of the Board of Directors.
+The Group CEO, the CFO, the Deputy Group CEO and the Group General Counsel, also acting as Secretary to the Board, usually attend the meetings of the Board of Directors.
 Other members of the Global Executive Committee may attend meetings of the Board of Directors as and when required.
-Members of the Global Executive Committee attended meetings of the Board of Directors in 2019 as follows: Group CEO 8 meetings,

-CFO 6 meetings, Deputy Group CEO 6 meetings, Group General Counsel 8 meetings, Chief Marketing and Digital Innovation Officer 2 meetings, Global Chief Corporate Officer 2 meetings.
+Members of the Global Executive Committee attended these meetings of the Board of Directors in 2020 as follows: Group CEO 15 meetings, CFO 13 meetings, Deputy Group CEO 6 meetings, Group General Counsel 14 meetings and Global Chief Corporate Officer 2 meetings.

 The Board of Directors also engages specific advisors to address specific matters when required.
-External financial advisors attended pertinent portions of 1 meeting of the Board of Directors in 2019.
-The external Auditors attended 3 meetings of the Audit Committee in 2019.
+External financial advisors attended pertinent portions of 4 meetings of the Board of Directors in 2020.
+The external Auditors attended 2 meetings of the Audit Committee in 2020.